serjihsklovski/unicli/README.md

 The main Unicli concepts are:
 * *Task* &#8212; a class that is considered as a function with a set of usage rules;
-* *Usage* &#8212; a method that is considered as a single action that could be performed conforming to some rules (given arguments, options, and parameters).
+* *Usage* &#8212; a method that is considered as a single action that could be performed conforming to some rules (given arguments, flags, and parameters).

 The task class contains a set of usage methods.
 To execute a task you need to specify its name as the first JAR
 argument: